What is an agent loop?

 }

-The cache field configures prompt caching for the session.
+The session-level cache configures prompt caching for the session.
 It is optional, but most long-running agents benefit from setting it.
 See Chapter 15 for the full cache request shape.

 Drive the loop — call next().await and match on the result: